pnchingibm/RPA-Install/README.md

     queueManagerVersion: 9.2.5.0-r3
 ```
 Certificate Configuration
-If default certificates can be used, this configuration is not required.
-However, if self-signed CA or sub-CA is required, the following steps are required.
+In many customer deployment situations, the product generated root CA may not be accpetable.
+Customers often use their own root CA or Sub-CA to sign certificates. if self-signed root CA or sub-CA is required, the following steps are required, otherwise these steps are optional.

 &nbsp;&nbsp;&nbsp;&nbsp; 1.
 Create a Root CA and secret
 ```